FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 What Does California Law Require for Home Hardening in 2026?

 California's wildfire laws moved fast in 2025 and kept moving.
-Three new state laws took effect January 1, 2026, and Zone Zero compliance deadlines are now closer than most Bay Area homeowners have been told.
+Three new state laws took effect January 1, 2026, and the Board of Forestry released its Zone Zero draft regulation in April 2026, putting concrete deadlines and requirements on paper for the first time.
 Between updated disclosure requirements at the point of sale, active grant money available for hardening upgrades, and state-mandated insurance discounts tied to specific improvements, the question is no longer whether to harden your home.
 In California's fire-prone communities, the question is whether what you have already done meets the current standard, and what the deadline is for the rest.

 What California Law Currently Requires